 What is the Academic Catalog?

 The Academic Catalog is the sum total of all the policies and procedures of how the university and its individual units interact with a student academically.
-This covers everything from admission to graduation and from residency to academic integrity.
+This covers everything from admission to graduation, and includes topics such as residency and academic integrity.
 To ensure that all incoming students are treated equally (i.e., that the same standards that apply to student A also apply to student B, all other things being equal), catalog information is updated by catalog year.

 Catalog information is publicly available and is published to a number of university websites.
 Items in the catalog to be reviewed by colleges and units in this catalog cycle are bolded in the bulleted list below.

 - The Academic Catalog website includes college and university policies and the catalog archives.
 The college policies are reviewed by you; university policies are reviewed by the Registrar's office and the Provost's office.
 Once yearly, information from all Academic Catalog websites is scraped and edited together to create the academic year's catalog archive.